aminya/IrisSat-Flight-Software/README.md

 This library is provides a communication protocol stack following the TCP/IP model.
 The MBSat flight software uses the CSP library for communication with the communication system on the satellite.

 A binary is included in the project, along with a modified build script for use if the library must be rebuilt.
-Instructions for building the library can be found in the Libraries folder of the mbsat-fsw-softconsole folder.
+Instructions for building the library can be found in the Libraries folder of the iris-fsw-softconsole folder.

 ## Useful links: